retraigo/deto_website/content/2024/events/non-technical-events/event4.md

 ---
 title: "Green Screen"
-description: "Turn your vision into reality with green screen."
+description: "Turn your vision into reality with green screen.
+Master the Mimic: Where Voices and Characters Collide!"
 date: "2024-02-24"
 ---